 Maybe we are facing a (very) roughly similar moment to Tillich when he wrote The Courage to Be in the 1950s.
 As teachers we feel overwhelmed by the crisis merchants, and we find it hard to see a way forward.
 Maybe education is dead.

 Before you fire up the complaint letters, what I mean by ‘education is dead’ is not that we should give up and shut it down.
 Far from it.
-It is a twist on Nietzsche’s claim that ‘God is dead’ in which he meant the idea of an ultimate answer to the god-question was dead, not that he/she/they was literally gone (though I think he thought that too).
+It is a twist on Nietzsche’s claim that ‘God is dead’ in which he meant that the idea of an ultimate answer to the god-question was dead, not that he/she/they was literally gone (though I think he thought that too).

 What I am suggesting as a possible start, is to have the Courage to be a Teacher.
 To be committed to an imperfect idea and reality of education and move forward trying to contribute as we can knowing full well that we will probably never arrive at a utopia.